gavrie/pycourse/README.md

 The 64-bit version is known to be problematic.*

 * Install ActivePython from <http://www.activestate.com/activepython/downloads>
-* Open Windows command prompt, and then:
+* Open the Windows command prompt, and then:

 <pre>
 pypm install pyreadline